Project-Based Program Directory

 Post University

-The students participating in this graduate business consulting program are enrolled in Post University's Master of Business Administration (MBA) program.
+MBA - The students participating in this graduate business consulting program are enrolled in Post University's Master of Business Administration (MBA) program.
 They come from diverse backgrounds, bringing a wealth of perspectives to the program.
 These students have completed a rigorous core curriculum covering essential business disciplines such as finance, project management, leadership, analytics, quantitative analysis, business strategy and planning, marketing, and organizational dynamics.
 Additionally, they have specialized in areas including Corporate Innovation, Entrepreneurship, Finance, Healthcare Systems Leadership, Human Resource Management, Leadership, Marketing, Project Management, and Supply Chain Management, among others.
 This comprehensive educational foundation equips them with the skills necessary to analyze complex business challenges and develop strategic solutions.

 Furthermore, the MBA program at Post University emphasizes practical experience, requiring students to have at least three years of relevant experience, which may include part- or full-time employment, internships, research projects, or publications.
 This ensures that students not only possess theoretical knowledge but also practical insights into real-world business operations.